peterhinch/micropython-async/FASTPOLL.md

 # 1. Installation

 Install and test uasyncio on the target hardware.
 Copy `asyncio_priority.py` to the target.
+Users of previous versions should update any of the benchmark programs which are to be run.

 In MicroPython 1.9 `uasyncio` was implemented as a frozen module on the ESP8266.
+This version is not compatible with `asyncio_priority.py`.
+Given the limited resources of the ESP8266 `uasyncio` and `uasyncio_priority` should be implemented as frozen bytecode.
+See
-The `asyncio_priority.py` module may be put in the filesystem or compiled as frozen bytecode.
-See [ESP Platforms](./FASTPOLL.md#6-esp-platforms) for general comments on the suitability of ESP platforms for systems requiring fast response.
+[ESP Platforms](./FASTPOLL.md#6-esp-platforms) for general comments on the suitability of ESP platforms for systems requiring fast response.

 ## 1.1 Benchmarks